xmos/sw_usb_audio/README.rst

 Each application also contains an "extensions" folder which includes board specific extensions such as CODEC configuration etc.

 Additionally some options are contained in Makefiles for building multiple configurations of an application.
-For example app_usb_aud_l1 builds a MIDI and S/PDIF configurations.
+For example an application may provide configurations with and without MIDI enabled.
 See the USB Audio Software Design Guide for full details.

 Key Framework Features
 ======================

-Key features of the various applications in this repository are as follow.
+Key features of the various applications in this repository are listed below.
 Please refer to the application README for application specific feature set.

 - USB Audio Class 1.0/2.0 Compliant